Trekkin Weka

 A new type of lizard on the trail, these ones look and move a little bit like snakes and they tend to scurry away quickly when they see a hiker coming

-We stop for lunch at a water source, and not long afterwards we reach the Deep Creek hot springs.
-Here we swim in refreshing cold water, as well as soaking in the hot pools along the edges of the creek.
-We’d heard that camping isn’t allowed here, so the plan is to eat dinner here before moving on to camp.
-Luckily for us though, one of the hikers in our group has met a friend here who came in from the other side of the river which is private land.
-The landowner allows parking and camping for river access so we can camp on the riverbank opposite the camping restriction.
+We stopped for lunch at a water source, and not long afterwards we reached the Deep Creek hot springs.
+Here we swam in refreshing cold water, as well as soaking in the hot pools along the edges of the creek.
+We’d heard that camping wasn’t allowed here, so the plan was to eat dinner here before moving on to camp.
+Luckily for us though, Ninja had met a friend here who came in from the other side of the river which is private land.
+The landowner allows camping on their side of the river for people who have parked near the top access.

 Camp set up for the night